peterwolf-pl/pasieka/README.md

 - **WS** to GPIO15 (D8)
 - **SD** to GPIO13 (D7)

+These pins are fixed by the ESP8266 hardware, so the sketch does not set them in code.

 This firmware reads the microphone and periodically posts the frequency to the same `add.php` endpoint without weight measurements.
 It relies on the `core_esp8266_i2s.h` API from the ESP8266 Arduino core, so be sure the